tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: [bdqffdq:DataQualityReport](https://rs.tdwg.org/bdqffdq/terms/DataQualityReport)
 - Preferred Label: Data Quality Report
-- Definition: A report concept comprising a set of data quality assertions.
+- Definition: A ReportConcept comprising a set of data quality Assertions.
 - SubClass Of: ReportConcept
-- Comments: The DataQualityReport concept consists of a set of assertions (MeasureAssertions, ValidationAssertions, IssueAssertions and AmendmentAssertions) that represent the output of a workflow/actor run.
-These assertions form an account of the fitness for use of a tested data set for a specified use, as produced by a Mechanism.
+- Comments: The DataQualityReport concept consists of a set of Assertions (ValidationAssertions, IssueAssertions, MeasureAssertions, and AmendmentAssertions) that represent the output of a workflow/actor run.
+These Assertions form an account of the fitness for use of a tested data set for a specified UseCase, as produced by a Mechanism.
 - View in: [term-list](../list/bdqffdq/index.md#DataQualityReport)

 ********************